zhendrikse/tdd/README.md

 # Expected background

-So which background do we expect from the participants to such dojo sessions.
+So which background do we expect from participants in a dojo?
+First and foremost a mindset to always want to improve and learn is the most the valuable thing any participant can bring to the table!

-To this extent, some of the most obvious questions that may come to mind have been answered.
+Also, some of the most obvious questions that may come to mind are answered below.

 ![Skills](./assets/skillz.png)